How to Clean Up and Care for Your Asparagus Beds

 A pile of dead asparagus ferns beside new asparagus pushing through garden soil.

 Proper cleanup after asparagus ferns have died in the fall is crucial when you practice organic gardening techniques.
-And a few inches of compost will ensure the deeply buried roots have nourishment they need to remain healthy.

 3 Basic Needs of Asparagus